andreburgaud/syscoretools/README.md

 ## Tests

-Some basic tests can be executed with:
+Some basic unit tests can be executed with:

 ```
 > nim test project